North East Mall: 2005–2019

-In September 2006, Saks Fifth Avenue announced it would be shuttering as part of a strategy implemented to improve profits margins substantially by electing to shutter nearly thirty five percent of its entire base over the course of several years.
+In September 2006, Saks Fifth Avenue announced it would be shuttering as part of a strategy implemented to improve profits margins substantially by electing to shutter nearly thirty five percent of its entire base over the course of several years..
+The space re-opened as a Dick's Sporting Goods in November 2007.

 A BJ's Brewhouse opened outside the mall in 2009.

 On January 23, 2014, Dallas Morning News reported that new additions were coming to North East Mall, which were expected to open in spring 2014.
 On January 27, 2014, KTVT reported that the construction on State Highway 183 was decreasing the population of the mall, as well the sales.

-On June 30, 2014, it was reported by the Fort Worth Business Press that according to Simon, new additions were coming to the mall.

-On November 1, 2019, a major scale refurbishment of the JCPenney store would be completed.

-The dawn of the 2020s saw several storied traditional department store retailers update its brick-and-mortar formats after being encroached upon to a degree by several digital retailers in recent years in addition to the COVID-19 pandemic.
+On May 28, 2014, Simon Property Group spun off 98 of its smaller properties into Washington Prime Group, including the Shops at North East Mall power center.
+Simon continued to own the mall itself.

-On August 6, 2019, it was announced that Sears will shutter as part of an ongoing decision to eliminate its traditional brick-and-mortar format.
+On August 6, 2019, it was announced that the mall's Sears store would shutter in October.

-On May 7, 2020, Nordstrom, which also maintains several additional outposts nearby, announced plans to shutter along with several additional locations as a direct result of pulling back because of the COVID-19 pandemic.

-Stores such as Banana Republic, Brighton Collectibles, Regis, FootAction, Motherhood Maternity, Papaya, Rue 21, Forever 21, and GNC closed in the years since the pandemic began.
-However, new stores such as Bandai Gashapon, Miniso, FYE, Aerie, Shapers, and Offline by Aerie have opened, and new stores such as Lovisa and DotDotBang are on the way.
-The mall still retains an impressive roster of tenants such as Fossil, Sephora, American Eagle, Hollister, PacSun, Francesca’s, Pandora, Michael Kors, See’s Candies, White House Black Market, Chico’s, and many more.